Tinberg/Semester-Project-2/README.md

-- Make modules for navbar, and import to main.js(script on every html) -cards styles to global!!!
+- cards styles to global!!!

-- make searchbar on explore like everyone else closer to input.
+- explore.js = loader on infinitescroll and comments. and hover overlay for listings in utility and my-profile